jonathangriffiths/starter-hugo-academic/content/project/gastrulation_website/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Mouse gastrulation website"
-summary: "A Shiny app designed to allow quick review of the mouse gastrulation atlas dataset without bioinformatic expertise."
+summary: "A Shiny app designed to allow quick review of the mouse gastrulation atlas dataset without bioinformatic expertise.
+The codebase has been used as a framework for other visualisation tools from the Marioni Lab in subsequent years."
 authors: []
 tags: []
 categories: []